-As of August 2015, phase II of the trial is underway at three locations in the US and Europe, including the MD Anderson Cancer Center in Texas.
+As of February 2016, phase II of the trial is underway by Onconova at three locations in the US and Europe, including the MD Anderson Cancer Center in Texas.

-Plans for domestic phase I clinical trials
+Domestic phase I clinical trials

-SymBio completed domestic phase I clinical trial of rigosertib (oral) for the indication of transfusion-dependent low and high risk MDS patients in June 2015.
-The company intends to launch phase I clinical trials to confirm the safety of this drug when used in combination with azacitidine to treat high-risk MDS in FY12/16.
-The company may also participate in global trials conducted by Onconova in early 2017.
+SymBio completed domestic phase I clinical trial of rigosertib (oral, without supplements) for the indication of high-risk MDS in June 2015.
+In FY12/16, the company launched phase I clinical trials to confirm the safety of the drug in combination with azacitidine for treatment of high-risk MDS.
+The company may also participate in global trials conducted by Onconova between FY12/16 and FY12/17.